 No psychoactive chemical substance is more common in the United States than alcohol.
 It’s among the only federally legal recreational drugs along with tobacco and caffeine.
 It’s widely advertised and sold on every street corner to the point that it’s almost impossible not to experience alcohol marketing on a daily basis.
 However, alcohol’s ubiquity doesn’t mean it’s any less dangerous than other illicit or prescription drugs.

 Alcohol use disorder (AUD) is a problem in the U.S., marked by alcohol abuse, dependence, and addiction.
-According to the National Institute on Alcohol Abuse and Alcoholism, there were more than 15 million adults in the U.S. with an alcohol use disorder, accounting for 6.2 percent.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), there were more than 15 million adults in the U.S. with an alcohol use disorder, accounting for 6.2 percent.
 Alcohol has the potential to be powerfully addictive and cause chemical dependency that is difficult to overcome on your own.

 In fact, it may even be dangerous to attempt quitting alcohol use cold-turkey without help from a medical professional.
 Alcohol, like other central nervous system (CNS) depressants, can cause potentially dangerous withdrawal symptoms, especially if you stop using abruptly.
 However, not addressing an alcohol use disorder can be dangerous in and of itself.
 Alcohol abuse has been linked to many life-threatening diseases, increased risk of being exposed to violent crimes, and an increased risk of being in a fatal accident.